CodeCreatePlay360/PandaEditor/README.md

 To get a complete listing of all base methods and attributes see **Basics.py** in sample programs included with default project.
 To create a new user module **Resource Browser > Add > RuntimeModule**.
 To see some example usages of user modules, see samples programs also included with the default project.

-### Editor plugins
+## Editor plugins

-To extend the editor with custom tools and features PandaEditor has support for editor plugins, unlike **runtime modules** editor plugins are executed only in **EditorState**.
+To extend the editor with custom tools and features PandaEditor has support for editor plugins, unlike **RuntimeModules** editor plugins are executed only in **EditorMode**.
-Same as with **runtime modules**, **the editor plugins** are python scripts and for the editor to consider any python script as an **editor plugin**,
+Same as with **RuntimeModules**, **the EditorPlugins** are python scripts and for the editor to consider any python script as an **EditorPlugin**,

 * The class name should be exactly same as that of python file.
 * Class should inherit from **EditorPlugin** base class.